fisherrjd/automate_the_boring/README.md

 ## Projects

-This section contains the projects I've completed while working through the book:
+This section will contain the projects I've completed while working through the book: